Fair Housing & FAQS

 Will the property manager contact my health care provider?

-Yes, our team will contact your healthcare provider after receiving your RAF & prescription letter to verify the information you provided.
+Yes, our PetScreening partner will contact your healthcare provider after receiving your documents to verify the information you provided.

 ESA or Service Animal Letter Checklist